Geonovum/IMX-Geo/intro.md

 The conceptual model will be a 'product model' defining the objects in user friendly terms (satisfying requirements <a href="#user-friendliness"></a>, <a href="#coherence-between-objects-from-different-source-models"></a> and <a href="#cherry-picking"></a> ).

 Based on this conceptual model we will create a complete logical model.
 On this level we add data-registration concepts like history and provenance.
 The logical model also specifies how orchestrated data is related to source data.
-This logical model satisfies requirements <a href="#link-with-source-models"></a> and <a href="#maintainability"></a>.
+This logical model satisfies requirements <a href="#link-with-source-models"></a>, <a href="#maintainability"></a> and <a href="#machine-readability"></a>.

 ![logical objecttype including relation to source](./media/sm.png)

-This is a (very) simplified view modeling the relation to source objects and probably not how we will  actually model it.
+<aside class="note">This is a (very) simplified view of modeling the relation to source objects and probably not how we will  actually model it. </aside>

 We are planning to introduce a generic modeling pattern on the MIM level (metamodel) for provenance that can be applied to describe how orchestrated data was created from source data.
 A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU-UC1/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).
-This 'lineage information' will also be available to users on request.
+This provenance or lineage information will also be available to users on request.

+This leaves requirement <a href="#coherence-in-extra-layer"></a>, which we haven't figured out how to address yet on either the conceptual or logical level.

 ## Ideas for the logical model

-<aside class="note">This section is very much a work in progress.</aside>

 **Question**: How do we model, in the **SAM logical information model**, the missing relationships that we want to add between object types in source registries?